Author, Book review, Books in translation, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting

 Please note that Karin Fossum’s Inspector Sejer’s series has been translated out of order, so I haven’t been able to follow the series chronologically.
 The ones reviewed here are: In the Darkness (first published in 1995, but only translated in 2013), Don’t Look Back (1996, trans 2003), Bad Intentions (2008, trans 2011) and The Caller (2009, trans 2012).
 All of them are excellent.

-Author, Book review, Books in translation, crime/thriller, Fiction, Harvill Secker, Karin Fossum, Norway, Publisher, Setting
+Author, Book review, crime/thriller, Fiction, Harvill Secker, Karin Fossum, Norway, Publisher, Setting, translated fiction, women in translation

 ‘I Can See in the Dark’ by Karin Fossum